 Oracle Database, running on the Exadata Database Servers, leverages a purpose-built protocol - iDB - and Remote Direct Memory Access (RDMA) over Converged Ethernet (RoCE) to communicate with the Exadata Storage.

-Where iDB is used to offload IO intensive processing, such as backups and Analytic queries, to the storage servers, Exadata also leverages the high-speed RDMA over Converged Ethernet network fabric for OLTP workloads.
-High Capacity Exadata Storage Servers are equipped with Persistent Memory, NVMe Flash Drives, and traditional hard drives.
-The Exadata System Software automatically caches data into flash and persistent memory based on incoming workload.
-This automatically managed caching strategy ensures that the most appropriate device is used to service any IO request.
+Where iDB is used to offload I/O intensive processing, such as backups and Analytic queries, to the storage servers, Exadata also leverages the high-speed RoCE network fabric for OLTP workloads.
+High Capacity Exadata Storage Servers are equipped with Exadata RDMA Memory (XRMEM), flash drives, and traditional hard drives.
+The Exadata System Software automatically caches data into flash and XRMEM based on incoming workload.
+This automatically managed caching strategy ensures that the most appropriate storage tier is used to service I/O requests.

 For example, Incremental Fast Backups are offloaded to the Exadata Storage Server.
-Because Exadata knows that blocks read during a backup are likely of little use for satisfying IO beyond the backup itself, this data IS NOT cached into either flash or persistent memory.
-At the same time, the Storage Server will cache blocks in both flash and persistent memory to satisfy read and write database requests for OLTP workloads.
+Since Exadata knows that blocks read during a backup are likely of little use for satisfying I/O beyond the backup itself, this data is not cached into either flash or XRMEM.
+At the same time, the Storage Server will cache blocks in both flash and XRMEM to satisfy read and write database requests for OLTP workloads.

-Automatically caching data in this manner enables OLTP and Analytic workloads to run faster and resources to be used more efficiently for individual databases.
+Automatically caching data in this manner enables all workloads to run faster and resources to be used more efficiently for individual databases.
 It also enables high degrees of database consolidation.

 Oracle Database and Exadata are engineered together.
-As such, Oracle Database leverages the hardware and software Exadata provides.
-OLTP database workloads are a good example of such co-engineering.
-As mentioned above, Exadata Storage Servers include Persistent Memory and are accessible over the RDMA over Converged Ethernet (RoCE) Network Fabric.
-As OLTP workloads typically access and modify very small amounts of data - 1 or very few rows - caching this data on a fast device, such as persistent memory ensures the quickest read and write speeds for such data.
-As Exadata employs scale-out hardware and network architecture, placing this persistent memory in the storage servers ensures all database instances benefit from this cutting-edge technology.
+Oracle Database leverages the hardware and software Exadata provides.
+Exadata Storage Servers include XRMEM and are accessible over the RoCE network fabric.
+As OLTP workloads typically access and modify very small amounts of data - one or very few rows - caching this data on a fast device, such as XRMEM ensures the quickest read and write speeds for such data.
+As Exadata employs scale-out hardware and network architecture, placing the XRMEM in the storage servers ensures all database instances benefit from this cutting-edge technology.

 Oracle Exadata System Software runs on all database and storage servers to enable Oracle Database to leverage every aspect of Exadata's hardware and network capabilities.

-On each Database Server, in addition to the Oracle Linux Operating System, Oracle Grid Infrastructure (including Automatic Storage Management - ASM), and Oracle Database software and instances, you will find the following processes and library:
+On each Database Server, in addition to the Oracle Linux Operating System, Oracle Grid Infrastructure, Automatic Storage Management (ASM), and Oracle Database software and instances, you will find the following processes and library:

 Oracle Exadata System Software runs on all database and storage servers to enable Oracle Database to leverage every aspect of Exadata's hardware and network capabilities.